 - Before starting Accutane medication, women should have two negative pregnancy tests

-- Accutane users should use effective birth control methods at least one month before and after Accutane treatment.
+- Accutane users should use effective birth control methods at least one month before and after their treatment due to the Accutane half-life timeline.

 Because Accutane use is hazardous and can lead to serious consequences, make sure to carefully consider the following: